michimussato/OpenStudioLandscapes/wiki/guides/docker.md

 ### Docker

+Running out of disk space?

-Docker caches can take up a lot of disk space.
+Docker (not only caches) can take up a lot of disk space.
 If there is only limited space available for Docker caches, here is some further reading: